openxla/xla/README.md

 If you're not contributing code to the XLA compiler, you don't need to clone and build this repo.
-Everything here is intended for XLA contributors who want to develop the compler and XLA integrators who want to debug or add support for ML frontends and hardware backends.
+Everything here is intended for XLA contributors who want to develop the compiler and XLA integrators who want to debug or add support for ML frontends and hardware backends.

 Here's how you can start developing in the XLA compiler: